The Containment Game in the plane: between the Firefighter Problem and Conway's Angel Problem: The Directed Half-Plane

 \subsection{Avoiding dead-ends -- proof of Proposition~\ref{prop: devirt quarter pl}}

-This section is dedicated to the proof of Proposition~\ref{prop: devirt quarter pl}.
 When constructing the modified strategy $B'$, we aim to ensure that $B'_t$ always contains $\min B_t$, the leftmost occupied vertex, by including any vertex that could take this role within a bounded number of turns.
 We proceed to define this formally.